 appdcontroller service on the secondary and performing a file-level copy of the AppDynamics home directory (i.e., a cold backup).
 When finished, simply restart the service.
 The secondary will then catch up its data to the primary.

 Updating the Configuration in an HA Pair

-When you run the replicate script, the toolkit copies any file-level configuration customizations made on the primary Controller to the backup, such as configuration changes in domain.xml file.
+When you run the replicate script, the toolkit copies the file-level configuration customizations from the primary Controller to the backup, such as configuration changes in the domain.xml file.